 Understanding the four separate key rulings is also critical

-In my latest article for Fleet Management Weekly, I examine the four separate key rulings:
+In our latest article for Fleet Management Weekly, we examine the four separate key rulings:

 From electronic log books to evolving safety standards, there are many changes happening within the trucking industry.